jaym/lsrv/README.md

 There are some limitations I hope to fix:

 - Only one entry per service name is allowed
-- Currently, only a start ip address is provided.
-A proper config should allow ip ranges and it's probably worth checking we remain in those bounds
-- There is a lack for configuration.
-A lot of things like the TLD, start ip, state file location, etc are hard coded
 - The CLI only allows creating ip addresses that forward to 127.0.0.1.
 This is purely a limitation of the CLI interface.
 The server doesn't care